He korero whakarapopoto

 The New Zealand International Festival of the Arts, renamed the New Zealand Festival in 2014, began in Wellington in 1986.
 It is now the biggest arts event in New Zealand.
 The New Zealand Fringe Festival, originally part of the international festival, has a nationwide programme.
 The New Zealand Comedy Festival began in 1994 in Auckland and Wellington.

 Film and other festivals

 The Auckland Film Festival began in 1969.
 Wellington, Christchurch and Dunedin soon followed suit, establishing their own film festivals.
 In 2009 they joined together to create what is now known as the New Zealand International Film Festival, which tours the country each year.

 Polyfest is a competitive Polynesian cultural festival for secondary school students.
 It began in 1976 with just four schools participating.
-In 2014 it attracted 9,000 participants and 100,000 spectators.
+In 2018 it attracted over 10,000 participants and over 100,000 spectators.

 The World of Wearable Art (WOW) showcases wearable art and design.
 Over 300 designs are submitted for competition each year from all over the world.